Why leadership development needs to change

 Creating a climate of safety is essential if we want people to bring their full selves to work, actually take risks and change the status quo.

-In our groundbreaking Collaborative Leadership programme with the NHS we are tackling the barriers to psychological safety across nurses, consultants, GPs, medical directors and paramedics to ignite meaningful collaboration in order to improve patient care.
+In our groundbreaking System Leadership programmes within the health and social care sector, we are tackling the barriers to psychological safety across clinical, operatonal and digital folk to ignite meaningful collaboration in order to improve patient care.
+Peloton, Wavelength and Hampshire 20/20 are just three examples.